Let’s use the Q&A format for ease of understanding this major theme of New Testament, particularly the synoptic Gospels.

 The main point is that the kingdom creates and works through the church.
 They are not identical.
 The kingdom of God existed before the birth of the church, and the church is imperfect because it is made up of imperfect people, while God’s active reign and rule is perfect.
 Therefore the church ≠ the kingdom.

 So how does this post about the kingdom of God get me closer to God through Christ?

 You are part of the great and glorious kingdom of God.
-We cannot see its glory in its full manifestation, but we can watch for it in the gospel that goes forth and lands in people’s hearts.
+We cannot see its glory in its full manifestation, but we can watch for it, in part, working in the gospel that goes forth and lands in people’s hearts.
 We can see it in changed lives.
 We can see it when down-and-outers come into the church and undergo transformation.
 We can see it when the dysfunctional become functional.
 We can see it when drug addicts are set free and leave the drugs behind.
 We can see it by deliverance from Satan’s power and clutches.
 We can see it when people are healed of diseases.
 We can see it in signs and wonders.
 We can see it when immature believers grow in Christ and become mature ones.
 We can see it when the Word of God renews people’s minds.